DallanQ/lotr_journeys_in_middle_earth/QA.md

 [voluntary-discard-of-first-beorning-beorn-4-5](https://boardgamegeek.com/thread/3327532/voluntary-discard-of-first-beorning-beorn-4-5)

-> Is it possible to voluntarily discard a card that doesn’t have its own discard mechanics?
-> For example discard card First Beorning (Beorn 4-5) It’s text claim:
-> Change to The Great Bear.
-When this card is discarded, change to Beorn.
-> (When you change, replace your hero card, figure, and equipped items.)
+> Can a card without a discard mechanic, such as First Beorning (Beorn 4-5), be discarded voluntarily?
+For instance, First Beorning states: "Change to The Great Bear.
+When this card is discarded, change to Beorn," and specifies replacing your hero card, figure, and equipped items upon changing.

 You cannot voluntarily discard prepared cards.
 The Great Bear's ability forces you to discard a card when you interact so you could always use that to discard The First Beorning.